 There is a barrier between the body and the brain that stops metals reaching the brain.
 In 2013 Akinrinade ID and his colleagues from Bingham University in Nigeria, showed that the relationship between fluoride and aluminum is important in escaping this barrier.
 Fluoride combines with aluminum to form aluminum fluoride, which is then absorbed by the body where it eventually combines with oxygen to form aluminum oxide or alumina.
 Alumina is the compound of aluminum that is found in the brains of Alzheimer's disease.

 Fluorine attaches to aluminum and influences its absorption.
 Li Fucheng and his colleagues from Beijing, China, described high incidences of osteoporosis, osteomalacia, spontaneous bone fractures and dementia in villages in Guizhou Province, China where they were eating maize which had been baked in fires of coal mixed with kaoline.
 Kaoline contains aluminum and fluorides.
-These diseases are very similar to those occurring in European dialysis patients, unwittingly treated with water and gels containing aluminum.
+These diseases are very similar to those occurring in European dialysis patients, unwittingly treated with water and gels containing aluminum, which caused a wave of dialysis dementia prior to 1980s.

 The implications of this fluoride-aluminum relationship to Alzheimer’s disease are not linear.
 The solubility of aluminum and probably the ease with which it is absorbed varies markedly with the high acidity and alkalinity of water.
 In general, however, aluminum is most soluble in acidic water, especially if it contains fluorides